CONTENTS

 Use an Anti-Aging Moisturizer

 The best anti-aging moisturizers contain ingredients such as retinoids, peptides, and antioxidants.
-The ingredients can help improve skin tone and texture, stimulate collagen fibers production for firmer skin, and even out skin discoloration, resulting in younger-looking skin.
+The ingredients can help improve skin tone and texture, stimulate collagen fiber production for firmer skin, and even out skin discoloration, resulting in younger-looking skin.

 Exfoliate